Someone asked me this question the other day. It’s a good one given alcohol used to fill a lot of my days. Like, a lot.

 Right now I’m also back into the habit of reading novels after a big break of not doing it.
 This is very satisfying.
 And I’m back at the gym.
 But don’t think I’m a saint (see earlier about food and TV).

 The main thing I’ve noticed in my nearly 6 years of being sober is that I’m constantly shifting and changing how I spend all the free brain time I have now that I’m free from alcohol.
 What I’m doing today might be completely different to what I’m doing in six months time.
-And that’s cool too.
+And that’s cool too, I am just happy to have hobbies instead of drinking.

 One thing sobriety gives me, is a perpetual sense of forward momentum, the ability to reflect clearly on my life-choices, the strength to keep picking myself up if I falter, and the knowledge to treat myself as a work in progress… not a problem to be fixed.